simonjodet/cv/resume.md

 **Assignment:** Maintain and develop the web interfaces of the company

   * Maintain the legacy jQuery-based web UI
   * Create a new web UI on more modern technologies such as AngularJS and D3.js.
-This UI displays statistics, charts, maps and allows to create audience segments through a drag-and-drop UI
+This UI displays statistics, charts, maps and allows to create audience segments with drag-and-drop
   * Setup automation and deployment tools based on yeoman, npm and Grunt

 ### Senior Domain Architect, F-Secure (Security, Online backup) – 2011-2012